libCore/Toby/README.md

 You can interpret this as a string.
 Or if you strip and parse: an array of three integers.

 As you can see, the syntax of Toby is minimalists.
 This is because you don't need anything more.

+# License

+Toby project is using GNU General Public License v2.0